m1212e/easy-rpc-docs/src/routes/2🛠️ Getting started/1Setup/+page.md

 </Code>

 This should create a `package.json` and `package-lock.json` file where you can see the added dependency.

-Internally, the server code is written in Rust.
+> Internally, the server code is written in Rust.
 The installed package is an adapter to make the Rust code useable from JavaScript.
 The used native `.node` file will be downloaded and stored into your `node_modules` directory.
 Some bundlers cannot handle these kind of packages by default, keep this in mind when you use a bundler tool.
+See the **[template](https://github.com/m1212e/easy-rpc-project-template)** for an example setup with esbuild.

 To make use of the generated TypeScript code, we need a way to run TypeScript. `ts-node` is a package which allows us to do this without much configuration.
 But you can use any other tool you want.
 The [template](#Template) uses `esbuild` to process and run TypeScript.